sharma-subendra-kr/LimberGridView/README.md

 ### If you want to donate to this project so I that can test on various other touch devices you can contact _reach.subendra.kr@gmx.com_.

 ## The is a beta release.
 This version is unstable.
 * **You might encounter unusual behaviour.
-Items overlapping while resizing or moving is fixed but I are still testing it.**
+Items overlapping while resizing or moving is fixed but I am still testing it.**

 ###### What's New ######
 * **A Whole new algorithm to arrange items on your desk.**